 While the loan constant is a valuable metric, it cannot be applied to adjustable or variable rate commercial mortgages, since the constant change in interest rates makes it impossible to determine an accurate loan constant.
 For similar reasons, the loan constant cannot effectively be applied to interest-only (I/O) loans.

-The Relationship Between Loan Constant and Cap Rate
+The Relationship Between the Loan Constant and Cap Rate

 Comparing a property’s loan constant with its cap rate is one of the best ways to determine whether it will be profitable.
 A property with a loan constant that exceeds its cap rate will lose money, will a property with a cap rate higher than its loan constant will lose money.
 For example, if we take the property in the example above, and say that it’s generating $185,000 a year in net operating income, we would calculate it’s cap rate like so: